-If you, a loved one or someone you know needs an immigration lawyer in Alexandria, VA, then look no further than the Law Offices of Kermit A. Monge, PLLC.
-We offer Alexandria, VA immigration law services that go above and beyond.
-We work with our clients to help provide an easy and efficient process.
+If you, a loved one or someone you know needs an Alexandria, VA immigration attorney, then look no further than the Law Offices of Kermit A. Monge, PLLC.
+We offer immigration law services that go above and beyond, and we work with our clients to help provide an easy and efficient process.

 At the Law Offices of Kermit A. Monge, PLLC, we offer immigration visa defense in Alexandria, VA.
 There are numerous types of visas and green cards that may be applicable to you, which we review below.

-Alexandria, VA employment visas allow you to enter the country for professional work purposes.
-Seek out assistance with your process by working with a qualified immigration attorney.
+Employment visas allow you to enter the country for professional work purposes.
+Seek out assistance with your process by working with a qualified Alexandria, VA immigration attorney.

 An A-1 Visa is awarded to government employees.
 Most notably, it applies to diplomatic appointees, consular officers and public ministers.
 A-1 Visa holders can enter and exit as often as they need to and do not have a Visa expiration date.